daniel-julio-iglesias/hello-world/README.md

 # hello-world
 Totally Initial Repository
-A littel bit about myself, hmmm!
+A little bit about myself, hmmm!
 Python fun
-Like Flask
+Like Flask webframework
 Oriented to Machine Learning features
 Plan?
-Yes, Artificial Intelligence to replace human decissions in repeated patterns to avoid avoidable mistakes.
+Yes, Artificial Intelligence to replace human decissions in artificial activities with repeated patterns to avoid avoidable mistakes.
 Now, using Python ...
 TODO
 -- Make a classification tool